run2bizdocs/documentation/en-us/docs/4biz-helium/processes/financial/use/financial-cost-calculation.md

 It's necessary to have done the financial entries, created the financial cycles and classifications.

-Com base nas entradas financeiras [Register financial item](https://documentation.run2biz.com/en-us/4biz-helium/processes/financial/use/register-financial-item.html) e a aba "cost distribution" and "set price" é possível monitorar todos os detalhes de custo (Hardware purchase, hardware maintenance, software purchase, software licenses, facility including utilities, personnel, etc) conforme entrada financeira.
+Based on the financial entries [Register financial item](https://documentation.run2biz.com/en-us/4biz-helium/processes/financial/use/register-financial-item.html) and the tabs "cost distribution" and "set price" it is possible to monitor all cost details (Hardware purchase, hardware maintenance, software purchase, software licenses, facility including utilities, personnel, etc.) according to the financial entry.
-Essa monitoração dos detalhes de custo também pode ser realizada através dos relatórios.
+This monitoring of cost details can also be done through reports.

 ## Procedure